HichameMoriceau/OpenMTurk/README.md

 Available projects/to-do list:

-- add support for segmentation labels
+- add support for segmentation labels (masks or polygons)
 - add a "Getting your images labelled by external annotators" section to the `README.md`
 - deploy an example website
 - add an [Active Learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) strategy to improve labelling efficiency